AKLJ/winform_netcore_grpc_consummer/README.md

 Truth to be told, as of now, Microsoft has explained Winform on NET Core is at experimentation phase.

 # So what about gRPC and .NET Core ?
+**MAIN PROBLEM : You need to add the generated gRPC class into your project and then delete it in order to use the reference on VS 2019 \o/**